Improving Addiction Treatment With Consumer Report Cards

 To our knowledge, no programs are reporting on mortality rates by addiction provider.
 However, premature mortality is a common consequence of addiction.
 Evidence-based addiction treatment has repeatedly been shown in rigorous studies to reduce the risk of death.
 Thus, mortality rates could be a useful metric for a report card system.

 Who Should Lead These Efforts?

 While there has been, and continues to be, both public and privately organized and funded health care rating systems, a well-constructed, comprehensive, and transparent addiction treatment rating system does not exist.
-One could argue that the addiction industry is where the nursing home industry was in the 1980s.
+One could argue that the addiction industry is today where the nursing home industry was in the 1980s.
 Concerns about the poor state of nursing home quality led to the passage of legislation requiring greater attention to quality monitoring and enforcement.
-The result was new data collection systems, public report cards, and research to facilitate continuous improvements in the system.
+The result was new data collection systems, public report cards and research to facilitate continuous improvements in the system.
 These efforts proved effective in improving nursing home quality and providing consumers better information to find high-quality nursing homes.
 With the opioid epidemic continuing to worsen, it is critical to develop a similar system for addiction providers, with involvement from both the public and private sectors.
 Government-sponsored report cards, such as the CMS Compare programs, typically have significant resources to devote to developing and evaluating metrics.
 Private-sector efforts may be more dynamic and more quickly adopted by consumers.
 Given the enormity of the problem, both the private and the public sector need to invest in and collaborate on the development of addiction treatment providers reporting systems.